I make two pretty drastic claims in the title

 In this post I will explain what I mean with those statements and provide my arguments for why I believe it is so.

 Our understanding of the world is full of simplifications.
 I like to think of our understanding of the world as very large set of mental models, all more or less connected with each other.
-All helpful, but also more or less incorrect.
+Some helpful, but all more or less incorrect.
 The testing world is no exception to this phenomena.
 Models like “testing the product against the spec” can be very helpful.
 But to evolve our understanding we need to question our understanding and come up with something that’s more accurate of what is actually happening.
 A more accurate model might be more complex and a bit more difficult to work with in day to day testing.
 But it helps us understand how our simplified models sometimes can get us into trouble.

 You don’t test the product, you test your understanding of the product